moisesarrona/brisapp/README.md

 # BrisApp 💙
 This web application automate processes in "Enjoy", register employees, customers, and register entries outputs the products and other functions very important, monitor the parties, and see in a calendar.
 Let's go!

-Version 0.0.0
+Version 0.0.1
-Description: Deleted dependencies deprecated.
+Description: Update dependecies, fixing dependency dompdf

 ## Technologies 💻
 - Laravel 8*